mllinares/pymds_dev/README.md

 - Scipy 1.1.10
 - Ruptures 1.0.6

-Creating a virtual environment to install those libraries is highly recommended.
+Creating a virtual environment and installing necessary libraries

 With Conda/Miniconda: